Opening Date: December 16, 2019

 Deed Expiration: Jan 31st, 2070

-Next Expected Refurb date: New Resort - not scheduled
+Next Expected Refurb date: New Resort - in theory soft goods will likely happen in 2027.

 Most DVC resorts start with Rumors - and as far back as 2015 there were rumors about building a DVC resort at the Caribbean Beach Resort.
 However, the first concrete information on the Riviera resort was when construction permits were filed in January 2017 to remove a part of the Caribbean Beach Resort.
 It was speculated whether this would continue to be a deluxe DVC resort as those in the past had been or would the new DVC formed with a lower price point.